Aiman-Saidin/CSC584/README.md

+Note : Registering will only allow access to the order and checkout system.
+For Coupon & Campaign Management, admin login is required.

+Admin login details :
+Username : admin
+Password : admin

 How to install the project into Netbeans 8.2:
 1. Go to Documents > NetBeansProjects
 2. Drop the " CSC584 - Coupons Website " folder there